Soesterberg: Soesterberg Air Base

 In 1910, the heathland north of the village was used as an airfield.
 The Dutch Airforce (then called LuchtVaartafdeling or LVa, literally airdriving department) was established here in 1913.
 From 1954 to 1994, Soesterberg Air Base became a NATO base for the United States Air Force 32nd FS (originally 512th FDS later it became 32nd FD, 32nd FIS, and 32nd TFS), and the village of Soesterberg housed a number of American families.
 The 32nd is the only US military unit that has been under direct operational control of a foreign nation (operational control fell to the Dutch military).
 It was the home of the Dutch army helicopter force until the base's closure in 2010 due to the reduction of the Dutch military establishment.
 It is now the location of the Nationaal Militair Museum, which opened in 2014.
 Nearby Kamp van Zeist is the site of the Lockerbie trial of Libyan agents who blew up Pan Am Flight 103 over the Scottish town of Lockerbie in 1988.

+Today the Dutch Ministry of Defence still operate a few facilities around the airbase.